Released August 16, 2024

 Week 15

-Two species of crickets can be found in more southern regions of the Canadian prairies.
+Two species of crickets of agricultural significance can be found in more southern regions of the Canadian prairies.
 The Mormon cricket (Anabrus simplex Haldeman) is typically active as an adult from late June to mid-September.
 Host plants for the nymphs and adults include broad-leafed plants but they will also feed on sagebrush, grasses and small shrubs, as well as wheat, barley, alfalfa, sweet clover, some forages and garden vegetables plus other insects.
 Fall field crickets (Gryllus pennsylvanicus Burmeister) are normally observed from late July to the end of September.
 Fall field crickets (nymphs and adults) can feed and affect seed yields in forages grown for seed, cereals, and some small fruits when they occur at high densities, however, fall field cricket adults are predators of grasshopper eggs.

 The Mormon cricket was featured as the Insect of the Week back in 2021 and images of the fall field cricket can be viewed online at Bug Guide.
 Check out the Bug Guide link to the “Singing insects of North America” to learn more about fall field crickets!